 29. Make gourmet coffee.
 Add a new ingredient, froth your milk, or simply enjoy it as an afternoon pick-me-up.
-Tip: make note of how your friend takes his/her coffee so you can surprise them with a cup of joe another time.
+Tip: Make note of how your friend takes their coffee so you can surprise them with a cup another time.

 31. Learn a new skill.
 Personal growth is always a good thing, but learning a new skill with friends lets everyone feel supported.
 Try a virtual cooking class together (MasterClass and Sur La Table both offer plenty of options) or dive into a new creative medium through Skillshare.
 Cheer each other on and acknowledge each other’s wins.

 32. Get deep.
 Playing games together is always a good time.
 You can bring a little more intention to your friends-only game night and pick a few options that let you learn new things about each other.
 We’re Not Really Strangers and The Hygge Game are both faves!